Advanced7 min read

 Why generic names beat real ones

-DynamoDB has exactly two key attributes per table, and a Query can only target a single partition key.
+DynamoDB gives you at most two key attributes per table, and a Query can only target a single partition key.
 So if you name your key userId, only user items can live in that table cleanly — everything else has to fake a userId or move to its own table.

 Overloading sidesteps that.
 A neutral name like pk doesn't commit to any entity, so a user, an invoice, and an audit event can all share the same key attribute and the same table.
 The value, not the attribute name, says what the item is.